mstocco/mariostoc.co/content/traininglog/20230108-challenge2023-24weeksout.md

 ### NOTES
 Total Time: **61 Minutes** &nbsp; Swim: **2700m**

-Rode to and from the pool; nice break from the rain.

 The focused 50m lengths were on point; actually the whole swim was good.
 No swim clubs and a lane all to my self for the entire hour.
 ![Swim](/assets/jpg/swim-20230110.jpeg)